-1. Whether flying under IFR or VFR, practice the "see and avoid" concept at all times.

-2. Under IFR control, do not count on ATC to keep you away from other aircraft.
+- 1. Whether flying under IFR or VFR, practice the "see and avoid" concept at all times. - 2.
+Under IFR control, do not count on ATC to keep you away from other aircraft.
 IFR separation only exists between you and other IFR aircraft.
-There may be VFR aircraft operating in your environment that ATC is unaware of.

-3. Be familiar with the limitations of your eyes and use proper scanning techniques.
-Remember, if another aircraft appears to have relative motion, but is increasing in size, then it is likely to be on a collision course with you.

-4. Execute appropriate clearing procedures before all climbs, descents, turns, training maneuvers or aerobatics.

-5. Be aware of the type airspace in which you intend to operate and comply with the applicable rules.

-6. If your aircraft is equipped with a transponder, turn it on and adjust it to reply on both Mode 3/A and Mode C (if installed).
-Paragraph 4-18 in the Airman's Information Manual states: "IN ALL CASES, WHETHER VFR OR IFR, THE TRANSPONDER SHOULD BE OPERATING WHILE AIRBORNE UNLESS OTHERWISE REQUESTED BY ATC."

-7. Adhere to the necessary communications requirements.

-8. Traffic advisories should be requested and used when available to assist the pilot's own visual scanning; advisories in no way lessen the pilot's obligation to the "see and avoid" concept.

-9. If unable to initiate radio contact for traffic information, at least monitor the appropriate frequency.

-10. Make frequent position reports along your routes and broadcast your position at uncontrolled airports.

-11. Make your aircraft as visible as possible-- turn on exterior lights and landing lights below 10,000 MSL when operating within 10 miles of any airport, in conditions of reduced visibility, where any bird activity is expected or when under special VFR clearance.

-12. Know where high-density traffic areas are.
+There may be VFR aircraft operating in your environment that ATC is unaware of. - 3.
+Be familiar with the limitations of your eyes and use proper scanning techniques.
+Remember, if another aircraft appears to have relative motion, but is increasing in size, then it is likely to be on a collision course with you. - 4.
+Execute appropriate clearing procedures before all climbs, descents, turns, training maneuvers or aerobatics. - 5.
+Be aware of the type of airspace in which you intend to operate and comply with the applicable rules. - 6.
+If your aircraft is equipped with a transponder, turn it on and adjust it to reply on both Mode 3/A and Mode C (if installed).
+Paragraph 4-18 in the Airman's Information Manual states: "In all cases, whether VFR or IFR, the transponder should be operating while airborne unless otherwise requested by ATC." - 7.
+Adhere to the necessary communication requirements. - 8.
+Traffic advisories should be requested and used when available to assist the pilot's own visual scanning; advisories in no way lessen the pilot's obligation to the "see and avoid" concept. - 9.
+If unable to initiate radio contact for traffic information, at least monitor the appropriate frequency. - 10.
+Make frequent position reports along your routes and broadcast your position at uncontrolled airports. - 11.
+Make your aircraft as visible as possible -- turn on exterior lights and landing lights below 10,000 MSL when operating within 10 miles of any airport, in conditions of reduced visibility, where any bird activity is expected, or when under special VFR clearance. - 12.
+Know where high-density traffic areas are.

-13. When flying at night, don't use white interior lights unless absolutely necessary.
-It takes your eyes a while to adjust to low light levels.

-14. Fly VFR hemispheric altitudes.
+- 13. When flying at night, don't use white interior lights unless absolutely necessary.
+It takes your eyes a while to adjust to low light levels. - 14.
+Fly VFR hemispheric altitudes.